NLTDevelop/instructions/FLUTTER/INTERVIEW/INTERVIEW.md

     The spread operator (...) is used to insert multiple elements from one collection into another.
 It's especially useful when constructing lists or other collections: var list = [1, 2, ...otherList, 3];
-24. Null Safety
-    Null safety in Dart is a robust feature designed to avoid null reference errors, enhancing the stability of apps.
-    The term "sound" in null safety implies that if an expression is determined by the static type system to be non-nullable, then, under no circumstances can the expression evaluate to null at runtime.
-This soundness is primarily ensured through static checks, but there can also be runtime checks, which are introduced by choice, to validate the non-nullability of an expression.
-    To denote a variable as nullable, you append a ?: int? nullableVariable;
-    Dart provides operators like ?? to assign a default value when a variable is null, and ?. to invoke a method if an object is non-null:
-    int nonNullable = nullableVariable ??
-0;
-    nullableVariable?.method();
-    To assert that a nullable variable is non-null, the ! operator is used: int nonNullable = nullableVariable!;
-    Employing null safety is vital for preventing null reference exceptions, ensuring the reliability and maintainability of the code, and allowing developers to identify and rectify potential errors during the development phase, contributing to the overall quality of the application.
-25. Isolate, Future and Event Loop
-    In Dart, an Isolate is akin to a separate execution thread with its own memory, ensuring that Dart remains free of shared-state concurrency issues.
-Each isolate has its own memory heap, ensuring that no isolate's state is accessible from any other.
-    The Event Loop is a mechanism that handles the execution of events or messages for a particular thread.
-It continually checks if there are tasks to execute and runs them in order.
-    Future represents a potential value or an error that will be available at some time in the future.
-It's a core part of Dart's asynchronous programming model, allowing developers to write non-blocking code for operations that might take time, like fetching data from a server.
-26. setState()
-    In Flutter, Stateless widgets are static and don't change, ideal for elements like icons or labels that remain constant.
-They are less resource-intensive and efficient for static content.
-On the other hand, Stateful widgets can maintain state, allowing for dynamic and interactive UIs, essential for areas of the UI that user can interact with or that can change due to real-time data updates.
-    The setState() function is crucial in Stateful widgets; it signals the framework that the state of a widget has changed, prompting a UI rebuild.
-For instance, it can be used to change a button's appearance or trigger an action upon user interaction, ensuring the UI accurately reflects the most recent state.
-27. InheritedWidget
-    InheritedWidget is a foundational element in Flutter that facilitates efficient data propagation down the widget tree.
-It allows a widget to share data with its descendants without explicitly passing the data through a constructor.
-For instance, themes and locales are often provided using InheritedWidget.
-When a widget wants to access data from an InheritedWidget, it uses the context.dependOnInheritedWidgetOfExactType() method.
-This mechanism is particularly useful for providing configuration data or shared state to multiple widgets in a subtree.
 28. State Managers
     In Flutter, state management refers to the way developers handle the data used by the app to influence its behavior and appearance.
 It's about maintaining and manipulating the state, or data, of a widget, and determining how the